Last updated on June 14th, 2023 at 12:30 pm

 Professor Reiss writes extensively in law journals about vaccination’s social and legal policies.
 Additionally, Reiss is also a member of the Parent Advisory Board of Voices for Vaccines, a parent-led organization that supports and advocates for on-time vaccination and the reduction of vaccine-preventable diseases.
 She is also a member of the Vaccines Working Group on Ethics and Policy.

 This post may come across as a bit cranky, and it likely is.
-This is Yom Kippur, I am fasting, and this is not how I wanted to spend my fast evening.
 But countering anti-vaccine misinformation that can harm and kill people is important, I already did the groundwork – I was thinking of writing about the earlier press release from ICAN – so here goes.

 What is v-safe?